 In more severe cases, they even change their lifestyle because of this problem.

 If you are a man or a woman and you recognise that alopecia is affecting your life, you should definitely consult a hair professional (trichologist), or go to a specialised hair loss clinic can help you to improve the situation.

 Men can give in and accept early baldness, but for women, this problem can take on the connotation of a real tragedy.

 For women, it is a real cause of depression, as it is not socially accepted that a woman can go completely bald.
 Therefore, sometimes when a woman goes bald, it is temporarily solved with a wig or hair prosthesis, sometimes with a headscarf.

-Both genders are affected, although the deterioration of psychosocial well-being is greater and more severe in females.
+Both sexes are affected, but the deterioration of psychosocial well-being is greater and more severe in women.

-In Alopecia there are no social strata that suffer from it less than others.
-Celebrities that have to pose in front of a camera are not only psychologically affected but even professionally so, as this may change their lives.
+In alopecia there are no social classes that suffer less than others.
+Celebrities who have to pose in front of a camera are not only affected psychologically but also professionally and it can change their lives.

 Nevertheless, it is socially "accepted" for men to go bald.
 There are hundreds of examples, especially celebrities, where a shaved head due to a lack of hair is even attractive.